taogen-docs/technical-interview-questions/interview-technical-questions/java-se-interview-questions.md

 - Then, find really entry by comparing the specified key with every keys in the LinkedList.

 Since Java 1.8, the HashMap has some improvement.
 When elements number of the LinkedList over 8, the LinkedList will convert to Red-Black Tree, and the time cost of to find really entry that have the same key's hashCode is from O(n) to O(logn)

+### Fail fast and fail safe iterators?

+First of all, there is no term as fail-safe given in many places as Java SE specifications does not use this term.
+I am using fail safe to segregate between Fail fast and Non fail-fast iterators.

+**Concurrent Modification:** Concurrent Modification in programming means to modify an object concurrently when another task is already running over it.
+For example, in Java to modify a collection when another thread is iterating over it.
+Some Iterator implementations (including those of all the general purpose collection implementations provided by the JRE) may choose to throw *ConcurrentModificationException* if this behavior is detected.

+Fail fast vs non fail fast

+- Fail-Fast.
+Iterators in java are used to iterate over the Collection objects.
+Fail-Fast iterators immediately throw *ConcurrentModificationException* if there is **structural modification** of the collection.
+Structural modification means adding, removing or updating any element from collection while a thread is iterating over that collection.
+Iterator on ArrayList, HashMap classes are some examples of fail-fast Iterator.

+- Fail-Safe (Non fail-fast) iterators don’t throw any exceptions if a collection is structurally modified while iterating over it.
+This is because, they operate on the clone of the collection, not on the original collection and that’s why they are called fail-safe iterators.
+Iterator on CopyOnWriteArrayList, ConcurrentHashMap classes are examples of fail-safe Iterator.

 <br>